Study in the UK

 - They can apply for the visa from anywhere in the world.

-- The application form can be found online on GOV.UK.
+- The application form is on GOV.UK

 Required documents: